-Alan J. Hesse and cartoons
+Alan J. Hesse

 I care deeply about Nature, and my mind is constantly occupied by what we are doing to it, and to ourselves.